 - Strong interest in international Jewish affairs and public service.

 - Knowledge of foreign language(s) is a plus but not a requirement.

 - Formal and/or informal Jewish education is a plus but not a requirement.

 - Bachelor’s degree and proven academic excellence.
 Master’s degree a plus but not a requirement.

-Applications for the 2020 RIG Fellowship will open in Summer 2019.
-Fill out the form below to receive a notification when the application opens.
+Applications for the 2020 RIG Fellowship are now open.
+Fill out the form below to receive the application!